j-jacobson/buzzmasters/README.md

 ## Contributing

 Please open an issue before opening a PR.

-This is a private repository.
+## Ethics

+Is running bots online ethical?
+I'm not sure, and suspect not.
+I never ran a full campaign using this code, it was just a proof of concept.
+Please think before using this code.
+Let's make the internet a better place.

 ## License